A clever retort

 Retorts are operated under a slightly negative pressure and mercury vapour is usually exhausted into a water condensation system.
 The vapour is cooled rapidly to below the boiling point and the liquid mercury is collected under water to avoid re-evaporation.
 The mercury produce has small quantities of gold, silver and other metals but is usually of sufficient purity to be reused for amalgamation.
 Mercury losses vary between 0.2-0.4% for each distillation cycle.

 If The Philosopher’s Stone “turns base metals into gold,” then what it refers to is distilling the amalgamated metals from mercury and leaving only the gold behind.
 The Great Pyramid of Giza then, was used as a vented mercury retort not for precious metals—but for human beings instead.
-Today we call this temple a dark retreat and it was used to strip away the “dross” and leave only the “gold” behind.
+Today we call this temple a dark retreat that was used to strip away the “dross” and leave only the “gold” behind.

 The Egyptian word for pyramid, mer, means “light”.
 This translation suggests that the pyramidal shape itself was designed to amplify spiritual light.
 “In God We Trust” then, has an esoteric meaning when we consider the synthesis of sound and light: a scalar wave.